CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 ```
 @brief Telecommand: Instruct the ADCS to convert an SD card file to JPG format
 @param args_str
-- Arg 0: The CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+- Arg 0: The CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")
 - Arg 1: Quality factor (1 is the most compressed and lossy, 100 is the least)
 - Arg 2: White balance
 @return 0 on success, >0 on error